Treehouse of Horror XVII: Married to the Blob

-While Homer and Marge make out in the backyard, a meteorite falls nearby, cracking open to reveal a green substance.
+While Homer and Marge kiss in the backyard, a meteorite falls nearby, cracking open to reveal a green substance.
 Homer, despite his family's objections, devours it.
 Later that night, he experiences intense hunger, and Homer eats all the food present in the house.
 He also eats Snowball V before attempting to eat Bart, but is stopped by Marge.
 Over time, Homer gradually mutates into a giant blob monster, rampaging through Springfield and eating all the townspeople he can find.
-Eventually, Dr. Phil shows up with the Simpson family and tells Homer to stop for their sakes.
-In fear of losing Marge, Homer ends his rampage and vows to use his insatiable appetite for more constructive purposes.
+Eventually, Dr. Phil McGraw shows up with the Simpson family and tells Homer to stop for their sakes.
+In fear of losing Marge, Homer ends his rampage after he consumes McGraw and vows to use his insatiable appetite for more constructive purposes.
 Later, Mayor Quimby establishes a new homeless shelter, but the homeless people are quickly devoured by Homer upon entering.

 You Gotta Know When to Golem

-At the end of an episode of Krusty's show, Bart goes backstage to complain about an alarm clock he bought, and finds the Golem of Prague, a creature from Jewish mythology.
-Krusty tells Bart that in the 17th century, the Golem was sculpted out of clay by a rabbi and would obey any command written on a scroll and placed in his mouth.
-Although the golem was created to protect Jewish villages, he would obey any scroll placed in his mouth, regardless of intent.
+At the end of an episode of Krusty's show, Bart goes backstage to complain about an alarm clock he bought, and finds the Golem of Prague, a creature from Jewish mythology designed to protect Jewish people.
+Krusty tells Bart that in the 17th century, the Golem was sculpted out of clay by a rabbi and would obey any command written on a scroll and placed in his mouth, regardless of intent.
 Bart then steals the Golem by writing a command for him to come to his home at midnight, and he uses him to carry out several commands, including swinging Principal Skinner up and down like a yo-yo until he splits in half.
 Lisa thinks the Golem does not like doing the bidding of others and orders him to speak; the Golem reveals that he feels guilty about being forced to commit heinous acts through the years.
-To help him feel better, the Simpsons create a female Golem out of Play-Doh, and the two are married by Rabbi Hyman Krustofski.
+To help him feel better, the Simpsons create a female Golem out of Play-Doh, and the two are married by Rabbi Hyman Krustofsky.
 Meanwhile, the female Golem convinces Chief Wiggum not to press charges for Skinner's murder with the promise of pan-fried latkes.